iNethi/inethi/configuring-services/README.md

 ## Keycloak
 ### Logging in
-Log into keycloak via the admin console at https://keycloak.inethilocal.net/auth/ using the username `inethi` and password `iNethi2023#`.
+Log into keycloak via the admin console at https://keycloak.inethilocal.net/auth/ using the username `admin` and password `iNethi2023#`.
 ![Screenshot showing location of admin console](./keycloak/screenshots/login-admin.png) Set up clients to use the update and management portals: